worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 In most countries, homeschooling is allowed under certain conditions, generally speaking, if the teacher is qualified.
 What could be more obvious than a digital teacher that can be programmed to meet these qualifications?

 Welcome T.E.A.C.H.E.R - an innovative educational system that revolutionizes the way we educate our children.
 With T.E.A.C.H.E.R, children can interact with AI according to their interests, and the learning speed is entirely up to the child.
-What's more, discussed topics are stored in their personal curriculum, and if there are any missing topics compared to the general curriculum, they are suggested more often to the child.
+What's more, the discussed topics are marked as "done" in a child's personal curriculum.
+If there are any missing topics compared to the official school curriculum for children of their age in traditional schools, these topics are simply suggested more frequently to a child of the same age.
+The T.E.A.C.H.E.R. adapts to the child, and not the other way around.
+That's what we desire and will love!

 Imagine your child completing 13 years of school in just 5 years, studying topics like quantum physics and rocket-science for fun, or even becoming a doctor at the age of 14.
 With T.E.A.C.H.E.R, that's not just a dream, it's a possibility!